liefery-it-legacy/blog/_posts/2018-07-12-ticket-management-doesnt-need-to-be-a-hassle.md

 ---
 layout: post
-title: "Ticket management doesn't need to be a hassle"
+title: "To make the workflow adhere to its goals, you have to make it disappear"
 date: 2018-07-12
 author: Jonas Hübotter
 tags: workflow process tools